CODE OF CONDUCT TOWARDS CONSUMERS

 The Lithuanian Direct Selling Association’s Code of Conduct towards Consumers (hereinafter referred to as the “Code”) is adopted by the Lithuanian Direct Selling Association, which is a member of Seldia – the European Direct Selling Association, following the European Direct Selling Code of Conduct towards Consumers.
 The Code concerns the relations between direct selling companies and direct sellers on the one hand and consumers on the other hand.
 The Code is aimed at achieving the satisfaction and protection of consumers, the promotion of fair competition in the framework of free enterprise, and the enhancement of the public image of direct selling, which is to sell quality products on fair terms and conditions to consumers.

 (1) Direct selling means any selling method which is based on the explanation or demonstration of products to a consumer by a salesperson, hereinafter called direct seller, away from business premises, typically in the consumer’s home, in that of another consumer or at the consumer’s place of work.

 (2) Consumer means any natural person who buys products for purposes which can be regarded as outside his trade, business or profession.

-(4) Company menas any business entity which markets products associated with its trademark or service mark or identifying symbol through a distribution system based on direct selling and which is a member of LDSA.
+(4) Company means any business entity which markets products associated with its trademark or service mark or identifying symbol through a distribution system based on direct selling and which is a member of the LDSA.